Hudson's Bay (department store): The Room and West End Shop

-The Room was a luxury boutique that was found in selected Hudson's Bay locations, which featured a curated selection of women's apparel from upscale brands such as Balmain, Emmanuel Ungaro, Halston, Gianfranco Ferre, Giorgio Armani, Moschino, and others.
+The Room was a luxury boutique found in selected Hudson's Bay locations, which featured a curated selection of women's apparel from upscale brands such as Balmain, Emmanuel Ungaro, Halston, Gianfranco Ferre, Giorgio Armani, Moschino, and others.
 Nicholas Mellamphy is the vice-president and buying director of The Room.
 Its namesake at the Yonge & Queen location in Toronto was established in the 1930s as the St. Regis Room, dating back to its time as a Simpsons store.
 It underwent a major renovation in 2009 by the design firm Yabu Pushelberg, with an increase to 21500 sqft in floor space, and expanding its stock from around 12 brands to 70 (including more "moderately-priced" options).
 The $5.3 million renovation was positioned by Brooks as part of a plan to increase the Bay's focus on high-end fashion; there were also plans to expand The Room as a featured department at other flagship locations.